pretix/pretix-docs/docs/guides/two-factor-authentication.md

 Detecting a breach of one security factor can give you enough time to change it before the attacker can also breach the other factor.

 We recommend setting up 2FA for all user account at your organization.
+If you want to require your coworkers to use 2FA for their pretix accounts, refer to the article on [Teams](teams.md#requiring-two-factor-authentication-2fa).
-Once you have done so, a malicious attack is almost impossible to succeed.
+Once everyone on your team has done so, a malicious attack is almost impossible to succeed.

 ## Prerequisites